What is a favorable determination letter?

 Employers who adopt pre-approved plans (either Master and Prototype or Volume Submitter) generally don’t apply to the IRS for determination letters.
 An adopting employer can rely on the opinion or advisory letter issued to the M&P or VS plan sponsor.

-Before May 2012, adopters of pre-approved plans could apply for a determination letter using Form 5307, Application for Determination for Adopters of Master or Prototype or Volume Submitter Plans, to ask the IRS to review whether their elections in the plan's adoption agreement met IRC Section 401(a) requirements.
+Before May 2012, adopters of pre-approved plans could apply for a determination letter using Form 5307, Application for Determination for Adopters of Modified Volume Submitter Plans, to ask the IRS to review whether their elections in the plan's adoption agreement met IRC Section 401(a) requirements.
 Now, only employers who have made limited changes to their volume submitter plans may use Form 5307.
 See FAQs regarding Changes to the Employee Plans Determination Letter Program.

 Benefits of a favorable letter